-- Policy and administration
+- Policy framework

-- Compensation approach
+- Compensation approaches

-- Living costs
+- Cost-of-living/daily living costs

-- Housing and utilities policies
+- Housing and utilities

-- Mobility incentives and Hardship
+- Mobility and hardship premiums

 - Travel and home leave